Watch our video to see why our specialists love Sri Lanka and the Maldives...

 Indulge in the heaven of kings, stay at one of the leading nature resorts in Sri Lanka, surrounded by lush greenery fields creating the ideal state to relax and enjoy the scenery.

 To start planning your tailor-made holiday, call us on (646) 934-8916

 Aliya Resort and Spa is set amidst lush tropical foliage, far away from the busy city.
 The hotel is situated just opposite Sigiriya Rock, an ancient rock fortress which is an archaeological site.
 According to ancient Sri Lankan tradition, King Kasyapa built his palace on top of this rock in the 5th century AD.
-Staying in the Aliya resort makes its guests feel as if they are living in a local village but with all the modern facilities they could need for a tranquil stay.

 The resort boasts three restaurants and a coffee shop and bar.
 The chefs at Aliya mainly prepare genuine local Sri Lankan food, but international cuisine is also available.
 There is a large outdoor swimming pool, a gym, a badminton court and a spa offering a wide range of holistic Ayurvedic treatments.
 The hotel also provides complementary meditation and yoga sessions on a daily basis.